Berkshire Sterile Manufacturing

-Pall Corporation has accomplished the impossible?
-Yes, you can perform sterile transfers of products and do tangential flow as well in a non-sterile environment with assurance that your products will remain sterile.
+Has Pall Corporation accomplished the impossible?
+Yes, you can perform sterile transfers of products and tangential flow in a non-sterile environment with the assurance that your products will remain sterile.

 The typical uses are transfer of large or small volumes and tangential filtration flow (TFF).
 The process is a simple 4 steps that allows the operator to see the fluid flow and has visual indicators to check that sterility is maintained.
 The materials of construction are polysufone and silicon and shown to be very durable in studies conducted by Pall with water and ethanol.